elabftw/elabdoc/doc/faq.rst

 1. Closed system: eLabFTW requires unique credentials to access the system.
 A system of permissions and roles allow fine control of what can be seen by whom.

-2. Experiments and database items (protocols, reagents, cell lines...) are considered signable by the locking mechanism that timestamps and locks an entity in place.
+2. Experiments and resources (protocols, reagents, cell lines...) can be signed with cryptographic signatures, verifiable outside the system, and stored in an immutable archive.

 3. Trusted timestamping: RFC3161 Trusted Timestamping is available for experiments.
-A specific PDF is generated and timestamped cryptographically to prove anteriority if needed in a court of law.
+When using a qualified TSA such as Universign, this makes the process compliant with ETSI EN 319 42 (eIDAS european regulation).

 4. Audit trail: changes to entries are internally recorded and cannot be tampered with by users.
-A version history is available.
+A version history is available, with adjustable granularity.

-5. Retention of records: a setting allows to disable the possibility to delete records entirely.
+5. Retention of records: a soft-delete mechanism prevents destructive actions on data.

 6. Copies of records: you can export your data in PDF, ZIP archives or CSV files very easily.
+This can also be automated via the API.

 7. Password policy: passwords are securely stored in the database and security mechanisms such as preventing too many authentication tries are in place.
+Password policies can also be enforced, and centralized authentication mechanisms can be setup.

 What about compliance to standards?
 ===================================